The Rock and Roll Dead Zone: Plot summary

 Gooch shows King various artist's impressions of the theme park, which is to feature dioramas portraying locations relating to rock and roll songs about death.
 These are to include the "Honey House" (from Bobby Goldsboro's "Honey"), the "Eddie Cochrane Memorial Highway, leading straight to Dead Man's Curve" (from Jan and Dean's "Dead Man's Curve"), the "Dickey Lee Go-Kart Arena" (from Ray Peterson's "Tell Laura I Love Her"), "Big John's Mine of Doom" (from The Buoys' "Timothy"), and the "Tallahatchie Bridge" (from Bobbie Gentry's "Ode to Billie Joe") over the "Moody River" (from Pat Boone's "Moody River").

 The story ends with King offering to give Gooch Mitch Albom's phone number, telling Gooch "you need somebody who's more hip to the afterlife".

 Publication

-"The Rock and Roll Dead Zone" was published in 2013 as part of the anthology ebook Hard Listening: The Greatest Rock Band Ever (of Authors) Tells All, edited by Sam Barry.